 Encourage them to talk about their feelings

 Another way to support your teen is to encourage them to talk about their feelings.
 Teens need to have an outlet to express how they are feeling.
-This can be journaling, talking to a therapist, or speaking with you.
+This can be journaling, talking to an online therapy professional, or speaking with you.

 Encourage your teen to express their thoughts and feelings freely.
 Don’t judge them and let them know that it’s okay to feel like they do.
 It can be helpful to set aside some time each week where your teen can talk to you about whatever is on their mind.